dazehinn/to-do-list/README.md

 In order to run this project you need:

-- git (for version control)
+- git bash
 - web browser
+- node.js
 Have text editor installed.
 (VSCode, sublime, atom)
 - (optional) Have CSS,HTML & JS Linters installed and configured.
 For further information, visit [this link](https://github.com/microverseinc/linters-config/blob/master/README.md) to get better understanding on each linters used on this project.

 ### Setup

 * Clone this repository to your desired folder
-* open the index.html file using a web browser
+* open this repository and run git bash
+* run `npm install` to install the dev dependencies

 ### Usage
-Coming soon...
+* run `npm run start` to start the project

 ### Deployment